Ruud van Nistelrooy: 2004–05

 Van Nistelrooy missed a large part of the 2004–05 season due to injury, but nonetheless scored a Champions League-best eight goals.
 One of them was his 30th career European goal, which he scored in a 2–2 Champions League group stage draw with Lyon on 15 September 2004, overtaking Denis Law's previous club record of 28 goals.
 Law later said to reporters, "I'm delighted for Ruud.
 It could not happen to a nicer guy."

 On 24 October, Arsenal returned to Old Trafford for another dramatic fixture.
-Arsenal entered the fixture with 49-game unbeaten run and had been dubbed "The Invincibles", but United won the game 2–0.
+The Gunners entered the fixture with a 49-game unbeaten run and had been dubbed "The Invincibles", but United won the game 2–0.
 Van Nistelrooy scored the opening goal from the penalty spot, atoning for the penalty miss the previous year, with Wayne Rooney scoring a second.
 Van Nistelrooy was later banned for three games for a foul on Ashley Cole that the referee had missed.
 On 3 November, Van Nistelrooy scored all four goals in a 4–1 win against Sparta Prague.
 On 17 April 2005, he scored two goals in the FA Cup semi-final in a 4–1 win against Newcastle, but United lost the final on penalties to Arsenal.